PyChina/weekly/content/Issue/issue-370.md

 - [Avant-IDLE: An Experiment](https://pycoders.com/link/1715/web)
     + AROBERGE.BLOGSPOT.COM
-Some neat ideas on how Python’s built-in IDLE REPL and editing environment could be updated and made more beginner-friendly.
+Some neat ideas on how Python's built-in IDLE REPL and editing environment could be updated and made more beginner-friendly.

 - [Ring: 高级缓存接口 for Python](https://pycoders.com/link/1727/web)